RushilSethi/music-bajao/README.md

 ## Purpose

-This project was created as a report for my college subject Web Development.
+This project initially started of as a report for my college subject Web Development.
 I learned a lot from this project about web development, music streaming, API integration, and responsive design.
 I hope you find this project useful and interesting.

 ## Copyright & Credits